All Episodes

 Unions are on both sides.

-Some union people don't want the pipeline, others do because it's uh it's jobs.
+Some union people don't want the pipeline.

 And so the union donations on the anti-pipeline side are not automatic.